HITECHCRIME/HC_SG237_Radva_imyrgod/README.md

-you should fix me i've been broken for quite a while feeling done gets me down every single fucking day make sure to put on a smiling face brave face to the tragedy of the traces that are gone with every word he says
+you should fix me i've been broken for quite a while feeling done gets me down every single fucking day make sure to put on a(nother) smiling face brave face to the tragedy of the traces that are gone with every word he says

+relentless pressure

 get you man out
 get you man out it's time to fill the void